Everything you need to know about leverage

 A good example of leverage at work is when an investor borrows money to invest in a stock.
 Let’s say, the price of ACME’s stock is trading at $100 and you have $10,000, without leverage; the maximum number of shares you can buy is 100.
 If the company’s stock rises to $200 and you decide to exit, your maximum profit will be $10,000.

-However, if you go to a bank and borrows another $10,000 and uses it to buy the stock, you can now afford to buy 200 shares.
+However, if you go to a bank and borrow another $10,000 and use it to buy the stock, you can now afford to buy 200 shares.
 When the stock doubles, your total profit will be $40,000.
 After returning the borrowed funds to the bank, your profit will be $20,000 minus the bank’s interest.

 When leverage works, it is very useful to traders and investors.
 When it fails, the losses can exceed the initial capital of the investor leading to negative balances.
 In the example above, if the stock fell to zero, the investor would first suffer a personal loss of $10,000.
 They would then need $10,000 more to pay back to the bank.